rozlynboutin/microbiome_helper/Introductory-Linux-Quiz.md

 __Author:__ Gavin Douglas
 __First created:__ 1 June 2016
-__Last updated:__ 10 Nov 2016
+__Last updated:__ 14 Nov 2016

 This quiz is designed to make sure that you understand command-line Linux basics.
 If you're having trouble you should try to google the problem (or look at the "man" page for a particular command) before clicking for the answer.
 Note that the answer shown in most cases is just one possible method.
+I ran these commands on Ubuntu 14.04.5 LTS, if you are using a different system (esp.
+Mac OS X) the syntax might need to be a little different.

 Although I will briefly review some Linux commands, this is not intended to be an exhaustive overview.
 If you're totally new to Linux I would recommend starting with a general tutorial, such as this one: http://korflab.ucdavis.edu/bootcamp.html.